McTsts/Minecraft-String-Utilities/README.md

 To parse a string into a char array, string parsing abuses the fact that the `tag list` command sorts its output alphabetically.
 By "guessing" a string, then comparing it to the string we are trying to parse, we can slowly binary search our way to the original input string.

 #### (2) LastOutput
 Since the `tag list` commands return value is the amount of tags, we can't easily access the sorted tag list.
-The only way to access this sorted list is by executing the command from a command block, which will the return the sorted tag list as part of its `LastOutput`, albeit inside a bunch of JSON.
+The only way to access this sorted list is by executing the command from a command block, which will then return the sorted tag list as part of its `LastOutput`, albeit inside a bunch of JSON.

 The `tag list` `LastOutput` of an entity called `_tsts_`, with the tags `x`, `y` and `z`, would *look* something like this to the user: